serverless-operations/serverless-dashboard-for-atom/README.md

-# Serverless Dashboard For Atom Editor Plugin
+# Serverless Dashboard For Atom Editor

 **This is WIP Project**